 – The lack of fractals, forms with patterns that repeat as they are magnified, such as the branches of trees.
 Fractals have been shown to lower stress in humans when we look at them.

-Again – the smart part of your brain, the part that separates you from other animals, knows that the lack of climbable trees isn’t a problem.
+The smart part of your brain, the part that separates us from other animals, knows that the lack of climbable trees isn’t a problem.
 But the part of your brain that you do share with other animals is concerned about this, and this causes a small but persistent amount of stress.
-Our bodies are built to handle short bursts of intense stress (being chased by a panther), and are not built to handle long bouts of low stress (worrying about the economy, your job, your savings, and your animal brain worrying about the lack of nature).
+Our bodies are built to handle short bursts of intense stress (e.g. being chased by a panther), and are not built to handle long bouts of low stress (worrying about the economy, your job, your savings, and your animal brain worrying about the lack of nature).

 We simply cannot separate men and women from their environment without causing problems.
 So – spend more time in nature, both by going out into it, and by bringing it into your home and your workplace.
 Your mind and body will thank you for it!